clearillusion/ui-platform-docs/README.md

 * [Getting Started](GETTING_STARTED.md)

+## Browser Support
+P2 UI Platform is built on a Bootstrap Grid System, so the current browsers are supported in order or recommendation:

 #### Current version - 1 for the following:

 |   | Chrome | Firefox | Safari | Edge* | Mobile Chrome* | Mobile Safari* | IE11